4 Top Sites for Finding Korean Audiobooks

 - Read the hard copy.
 Supplement audio sessions with reading.
 If you’re looking to target listening, start by playing the audio first, and later work with the book in front of you.
 To target comprehension and reading, read first and add in the audio later.
 Be sure to alternate both activities, and to focus on one particular skill at a time to correct imbalances.
 For example, focus on reading if your listening is better, and vice versa.

-We hope you have as much fun listening to these fantastic audiobooks as we did!
+I hope you have as much fun listening to these fantastic audiobooks as we did!
 Happy studies!

 And One More Thing...